 11. Watch the coffee bloom (bubbles) for about 30-45 seconds, after which the bubbles will stop forming.
 This is a great chance to take a sniff - it will smell wonderful.

 13. Extraction should be complete after 2:30 to 3:00.
 If it took longer than 3:00, your grind was likely too fine.
-If extraction took much less time than this, your grind was too coarse.
+If extraction took much less time than this, your grind may be too coarse.
 Adjust your settings and try again.
-(Don't be afraid to keep trying new and different variables).
+(Don't be afraid to keep trying new and different variables, all coffees are different!).

 14. Remove the Kalita Wave from the decanter, and swirl the decanter to ensure coffee integration.

 15. Pour into your favorite mug and enjoy!